smithrosser/weather-mono/README.md

 Would recommend using the TrueType variant (.ttf), as I'm having some trouble getting the OpenType version to hint properly with ClearType.

-To install, just right-click on `WeatherMono/*.ttf` and select 'Install for all users'.
+To install, just right-click on `WeatherMono*.ttf` and select 'Install for all users'.

 #### Linux